devonfw-forge/python-data-driven-decisions/README.md

 We thought it could be interesting to have entries for the aggregates of each region, so we wrote a method that would calculate it.
 For absolute values, it would provide the summatory of all the elements, while for relative ones, we calculated the weighted average based on the population of the countries.

-This aggregation also allowed us to estimate a number of entries for the whole world.
+However, this method of aggregation resulted in very sharp correlation, both positive and negatives, very likely due to the direct correlation between the GDP and the weight used, the population.
+Thus, we also used a median of the correlations to show a represantative value of the correlations between GDP and indicators for each region.

 ## 12) Analysing the data